CambridgeDH/CDH-cookbook/beginner/python/homework-solutions-lesson7.md

-# Homework Solutons: Lesson 6
+# Homework Solutions Lesson 7: File Handling Essentials
 Your tasks in this lesson were to practice using file handling commands and to search for documentation on some file handling modules.

 ## Task 1